Transient acceleration events in LISA Pathfinder data: properties and possible physical origin

 Though the likelihood of this source looks the highest among those discussed so far, a few aspects remain to be clarified.
 An important one is the time profile of the glitches and the associated wide distribution of $\Delta$.
-Most of the spikes in the data of Fig.~\ref{fig:bakeout} have an almost instantaneous onset, followed by the decay pattern one would expect in a standard vacuum system: large gas releases saturate the adsorption speed of the chamber solid surfaces and are quickly pumped down, while smaller ones follow a slower decay in quasi-equilibrium with surface adsorption.
+Most of the spikes in the data of Fig.~\ref{fig:bakeout} have an almost instantaneous onset, followed by the decay pattern one would expect in a standard vacuum system: large gas releases saturate the adsorption speed of the chamber solid surfaces and are quickly pumped down, while smaller ones follow a slower decay in quasiequilibrium with surface adsorption.
 This is the response one would expect for a fast, virtually instantaneous, release of gas from some pocket.

 Our simulations show that the time profile of $\Delta g (t)$, in the case of an instantaneous emission of a group of molecules from a specific source, also consists of a rise followed by a decay.
-The rise time is due to the distribution of diffusion times from the source to the EH inlet.
-The decay is due to the diffusion of molecules, in the space between EH and TM, from the inlet to the final exit aperture.
-The time constant of such decay is substantially fixed and independent of the rise time, even for molecules emitted from inside the EH.
+The rise time is due to the distribution of diffusion times from the source to the electrode housing inlet.
+The decay is due to the diffusion of molecules, in the space between electrode housing and test mass, from the inlet to the final exit aperture.
+The time constant of such decay is substantially fixed and independent of the rise time, even for molecules emitted from inside the electrode housing.

-The time scales of both these branches depend on the assumed sojourn time of the molecules on the various surfaces they encounter along their path.
+The timescales of both these branches depend on the assumed sojourn time of the molecules on the various surfaces they encounter along their path.